Aysun Ficici - Associate Professor

 Research in progress: ''Value Creation through Internationalization: An Empirical Analysis of Emerging Market Multinationals’ International Joint Venture and Strategic Alliance Activities.''

 Dr. C. Bulent Aybar has been with SNHU since 1998 when he started as an associate professor, and has been a professor of international finance since 2003.
-Aybar currently serves as chair of the SNHU School of Business Promotion Committee.
+Aybar currently serves as chair of the SNHU School of Business Promotion Committee and of the International Business Department.
 His interests and expertise include international corporate finance / corporate finance, international business, emerging markets / micro and macro perspectives, derivatives and risk management, behavioral finance, and international economics /trade.

 Aybar’s most recent publications are ''Cross Border Market Expansion and Firm Value: An Empirical Analysis of Emerging Market Multinationals'' and ''Corporate Governance and Firm Value in Emerging Markets: An Empirical Analysis of ADR Issuing Emerging Market Firms,'' which were published in Journal of International Business Studies and Emerging Markets Journal respectively.